Your next visit

 What?

-CHILD staff will take various basic measurements of your body: height; mid-arm, hip and waist size; arm and back skinfold.
-They will also use a body composition monitor to measure your weight and body fat.
+CHILD staff will take various body measurements: height; mid-arm, hip and waist size; arm and back skinfold.
+They will also use a scale to measure your weight and body composition (for example, the amount of lean muscle you have).

 Why?